By John Wojciechowski

 The way to go was applying the glass cloth by rolling it up half way, coating the wood, then having two people unroll it over the wet out epoxy surface (Photo 9).
 We used an 808 Flexible Spreader to remove air bubbles (Photo 10).
 After the layer of fiberglass cloth was wet out I moved onto wetting out the glass tape on the chine (Photo 11).

 After sanding the chines and fixing minor flaws (Photo 12), it was time to coat the outer hull.
 I chose to use 105 Resin/207 Special Clear Hardener with West SYSTEMS* 503 Gray Pigment (Photo 13).
-I was told that this would really show any flaws I may had missed.
-Well it did, but the flaws weren’t bad.
+I was told that this would really show any flaws I may have missed.
+Well, it did, but the flaws weren’t bad.
 I did have to do some minor adjustments.
 Finally, after it looked like I had it pretty close, it was time to sand again.
 This time I was able to use the random orbital sander on the majority of the bottom and sides.
 I hand sanded the hard-to-reach places.

 Estimated time: 3 hours.
 Actual time: 5 hours.

 After the assembly I decided on a natural finish for the interior.
 I applied a coat of 105/207 to the entire interior.
 Once that cured, I sanded it with 100-grit and applied a coat of Z-Spar® Captain’s Varnish (Photo 14).
-I had my girls select the pain color for the outer sides and bottom.
-They chose Largo Blue, with a little help from Dad because otherwise it would have been a multi-color paint job.
+I had my girls select the paint color for the outer sides and bottom.
+They chose Largo Blue, with a little help from Dad because otherwise, it would have been a multi-color paint job.

 I applied two coats of Interlux® primer and sanded between each coat.
 I then applied two coats of Interlux paint using a Scotch Brite® pad between the first and second coat.